Less is more.

 At the time, I can say now that I wasn’t ready for some things.
 At least not for the fact of having so many shops to buy from, so much choice to go through every time I needed (or I thought I needed) something.
 And the truth is I always had more than I needed.

 Oh, boy!
 Wish I knew better.
-Things rapidly became 2x, 3x, 4x what they use to be when I moved for the first time and, unaware of what I know today, I would keep putting things into boxes and piling those boxes everywhere there was some room for them.
+Things rapidly became 2x, 3x, 4x what they use to be when I moved for the first time.
+Unaware of what I know today, I would keep putting things into boxes and piling those boxes everywhere there was some room for them.

 Fast forward to Chiang Mai, hence my obsession.
 Not only I needed to find a place within the next few days being way too far away from my stuff but also I started to worry sick about what I would do with all that clutter I had piled up over the years once again.